nicwulab/oPool_display/README.md

 ## 3. Cd-hit

 - `nohup bash script/cd-hit.sh > cd-hid.log &`
-    - It takes the  `TableS1_filtered.fa` as input and grouping them based on the similarities.
-The results is on the 'cdhit' directory.
+    - It takes the `TableS1_filtered.fa` as input and groups them based on the similarities.
+The results are in the 'cdhit' directory.
-    - This step takes most of time.
-If you want a quick test, keep few sequences in the table `2024_0228_filtered.csv` and set smaller number for `-p`.
-Or In `script/cd-hit.sh`, remove `0.85` could also save lots of time.
+    - This step takes most of the time.
+If you want a quick test, keep a few sequences in the table `2024_0228_filtered.csv` and set a smaller number for `-p`.
+Alternatively, in `script/cd-hit.sh`, removing `0.85` could also save a lot of time.

 ## 4. Select the CD-HIT result and reassembly

 - `python script/cdhit_result.py -i result/TableS1_filtered.fa -n result/random_neg.csv -gs 25 -ng 12 -nn 2`
     - `-i`: input fasta from the step 2
     - `-n`: negative control list same as step 2
-    - `-gs`: Number of final seqeunces for a group
+    - `-gs`: Number of final sequences for a group
-    - `-ng`: Number of groups in tatol
+    - `-ng`: Number of groups in total
     - `-nn`: number of negative control sequences from `-n` table

 ## 5. Select the overlap region and replacing them